Gene Roddenberry: Posthumous television series

 Star Trek: Deep Space Nine was already in development when Roddenberry died.
 Berman said that while he never discussed the ideas for the series, he was given a blessing by Roddenberry to pursue it.
-Berman later stated, "I don't believe the 24th century is going to be like Gene Roddenberry believed it to be, that people will be free from poverty and greed.
+Berman later said, "I don't believe the 24th century is going to be like Gene Roddenberry believed it to be, that people will be free from poverty and greed.
 But if you're going to write and produce for Star Trek, you've got to buy into that."
 In early 1996, Majel Barret-Roddenberry uncovered scripts for a series called Battleground Earth.
 The project was sent to distributors by the Creative Artists Agency, and it was picked up by Tribune Entertainment, which set the budget at over $1 million per episode.
 The series was renamed Earth: Final Conflict before launch, and premiered in 1997, six years after Gene's death; it ran for five seasons and 110 episodes until 2002.

-Two further series ideas were developed from Roddenberry's notes, Genesis and Andromeda.
+Two further series ideas were developed from Roddenberry's notes, Genesis II and Andromeda.
 After an initial order for two seasons, 110 episodes of Andromeda were aired over five seasons from 2000 to 2005.
 Tribune also worked on another Roddenberry series.
 Titled Starship; the production company aimed to launch it via the network route rather than into syndication.
 Rod Roddenberry, president of Roddenberry Productions, announced in 2010, at his father's posthumous induction into the Academy of Television Arts and Sciences Hall of Fame, that he was aiming to take The Questor Tapes to television.
 Rod was developing the series alongside Imagine Television.
 Rod would go on to create the two-hour television movie Trek Nation regarding the impact of his father's work.

 Awards and nominations

 The majority of the awards and nominations received by Roddenberry throughout his career were related to Star Trek.
 He was credited for Star Trek during the nominations for two Emmy Awards, and won two Hugo Awards.
 One Hugo was a special award for the series, while another was for "The Menagerie", the episode that used footage from the original unaired pilot for Star Trek, "The Cage".
 In addition, he was awarded the Brotherhood Award by the National Association for the Advancement of Colored People for his work in the advancement of African American characters on television.
-Following the end of Star Trek, he was nominated for Hugo Awards for Genesis II and The Questor Tapes.
-Following his death in 1991, he was posthumously awarded the Robert A. Heinlein Memorial Award by the National Space Society and The George Pal Memorial Award at the Saturn Awards, as well as the Exceptional Public Service Medal by NASA.
+Star Trek, ended in 1969; he was nominated for Hugo Awards for Genesis II and The Questor Tapes. in 1974 and 1975, respectively.
+After his death in 1991, he was posthumously awarded the Robert A. Heinlein Memorial Award by the National Space Society and The George Pal Memorial Award at the Saturn Awards, as well as the Exceptional Public Service Medal by NASA.